zhuminghui17/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 I am a senior student from [Faculty of Social Sciences](https://fss.um.edu.mo/), [University of Macau](https://www.um.edu.mo/).
 I major in Economics and take advanced seminars in Political Science and Methodology.
-I also studied as a summer exchange student at [University of Leeds](https://www.leeds.ac.uk/) (2019) and [Peking University](https://english.pku.edu.cn/) (2021).
+I also studied as a summer exchange student at [University of Leeds](https://www.leeds.ac.uk/) (2019) and [Peking University](https://english.pku.edu.cn/) (2021). **I am proud to announce that I start my new journey at [Economics](https://econ.duke.edu/) and [Computer Science Departments](https://www.cs.duke.edu/), [Duke University](https://duke.edu/).
+See you in east coast!**

 I am an undergraduate researcher working under the advisement of [Professor Tao LI](https://www.um.edu.mo/fss/pa/about_us/staff/TaoLi.html) with rich experience in data collection, cleaning, and analysis using {{< icon name="r-project" pack="fab" >}} .
 Currently I focus on projects regarding *elite resettlement* with various datasets.
 I also worked as Research Intern at [National Survey Research Center at Renmin University of China](http://nsrc.ruc.edu.cn/) on [China Education Panel Survey (CEPS)](http://ceps.ruc.edu.cn/English/Home.htm) in 2020.